How can I make an appointment with your office?

 If applicable, Patient forms printed from the website

-Can x-rays be taken at your office?
+Can X-Rays be taken for me at the office?

 Yes, both locations have on-site digital x-ray equipment.

 How do I receive copies of my medical records, MRI's, or X-Rays?